-An E-mail 'conversation' between three members of BILC project's Reference Group

-At certain times during the BILC project the Steering Group asked a number of biblical scholars to act as a sounding board for their work.
+An E-mail 'conversation' between three members of BILC project's Reference Group At certain times during the BILC project the Steering Group asked a number of biblical scholars to act as a sounding board for their work.
 At one stage in November 2010 the Steering Group reviewed the observations made by the Regional Groups of the way Scripture was engaged with through the first Case Study.
 These observations suggested there might be 'gaps' between the way we actually engaged with Scripture and the 'received wisdom' of the way we say we engage.
-A report of these observations that suggested [a] that there was a view expressed that once we had studied and understood what the Bible might be saying on a particular subject there was no more to do or say; and [b] that there was a gap between what the 'academy' taught in relation to the way we go about viewing and interpreting Scripture and how this was transmitted to those in the pew.
+A report of these observations was sent to the Reference Group and this 'conversation' began its life from two specific observations that suggested [a] that there was a view expressed that once we had studied and understood what the Bible might be saying on a particular subject there was no more to do or say; and [b] that there was a gap between what the 'academy' taught in relation to the way we go about viewing and interpreting Scripture and how this was transmitted to those in the pew.

 The conversation, while starting from these two observations, went on to touch other matters too.
-Like any on-going conversation - perhaps especially one conducted through E-mail - this one is open-ended, not written as an academic paper might be and undertaken so that others might join in.
+Like any on-going conversation - perhaps especially one conducted through E-mail - this one is open-ended, not written as an academic paper might be and undertaken so that others might join in

-The three participants in this conversation are Revd Dr A K M Adam, Lecturer in New Testament, Department of Theology and Religious Studies, University of Glasgow, Scotland, Professor Jesse N K Mugambi, Professor of Philosophy and Religious Studies, University of Nairobi, Kenya and Professor Anthony Thistleton, Professor of Christian Theology, University of Nottingham, England.
+The three participants in this conversation are The Revd Dr A K M Adam, Lecturer in New Testament, Department of Theology and Religious Studies, University of Glasgow, Scotland, Professor Jesse N K Mugambi, Professor of Philosophy and Religious Studies, University of Nairobi, Kenya and Professor Anthony Thistleton, Professor of Christian Theology, University of Nottingham, England.

-Articles: E mail conversation Other papers: November 201
+Articles: E mail conversation Other papers: November 2010